jesserichmanNYC/blog/content/post/pumba_docker_chaos_testing.md

 ![Pumba](/img/pumba.png)

 First of all, [Pumba](https://en.wikipedia.org/wiki/Timon_and_Pumbaa) (or Pumbaa) is a supporting character from Disney's animated film *The Lion King*.
 In Swahili, *pumbaa* means "to be foolish, silly, weakminded, careless, negligent".
-And this actually reflects the desired behavior of application, I've tried to build :)
+And this actually reflects the desired behaviour of application, I've tried to build :)

 Pumba is inspired by highly popular [Netfix Chaos Monkey](https://github.com/Netflix/SimianArmy/wiki/Chaos-Monkey) resilience testing tool for AWS cloud.
 Pumba takes similar approach, but applies it to container level.
 It connects to the Docker daemon running on some machine (local or remote) and brings some level of chaos to it: "randomly" killing, stopping and removing running containers.